About the Colloquium

 Provides opportunities for participants to meet and dialog with the federal officials, Congressional staffers and others who make those decisions

-Surveys current atmospheric policy issues
+Surveys current science policy issues

 Uses the case study method to explore a limited number of issues, both past and present, in depth and detail